How do you tell if a customer is really going to buy your product?

 How to test if you’re a priority

 Timeline, timeline, timeline.
-Ask about when the client / merchant will integrate your APIs / software.
+Ask about when the client/merchant will integrate your APIs / use your software.
 Questions like:

 - When are you going to integrate?
 When do you want to go live?
 Why is this the specific date?
 Try to get a sense of what’s “driving” the prioritization of this integration.